France: Knife attack at church in Nice leaves three dead | DW | 29.10.2020

 Following the attack, French Prime Minister Jean Castex raised the country's national security alert to "urgent," the highest possible level.

-French President Emmanuel Macron has arrived in the city as condolences and condemnation of the attack come in from around the world.
+French President Emmanuel Macron arrived in the city shortly afterwards anbd pledged tough measures to fight terrorism.
+Condolences and condemnation of the attack flooded in from around the world.

 The number of soldiers will be boosted from 3,000 to 7,000.